Washing machine cleaning products

 The combination of white vinegar and baking soda can create a fizzing effect, helping to dislodge grime and dirt from hard-to-reach areas.
 This dynamic duo is non-toxic and gentle on your washing machine’s components.

-Clean the Dispenser Drawer
+Clean the dispenser drawer

 Over time, detergent, fabric softener, and bleach can build up in the drawer, leading to clogs and funky odours.
 Remove the drawer from your washing machine and soak them in warm, soapy water.
+Use an old toothbrush to scrub away any stubborn residue.
+After a thorough cleaning, reinstall the drawer for a smooth laundry experience.

+You can also periodically rinse the drawer with white vinegar to eliminate any lingering odours and keep them functioning optimally.
 Clean drawers ensure the right amount of detergent and softener is used in each cycle, leading to better cleaning results and potential cost savings.

 Dirty washing machine drawer being removed